Optimizer's Information Criterion: Dissecting and Correcting Bias in Data-Driven Optimization: Further Numerical Details in

-We follow the same data evaluation setups as in \cite{siegel2021profit}, i.e. we run over 100 independent runs to report the model performance as one result and average over 100 independent runs to calculate the associated error compared with the true performance.
+We conduct the same evaluation setups as \cite{siegel2021profit}, i.e., we conduct 100 independent runs to report the decision performance as one batch and average over 100 independent batches to calculate the associated error compared with the true performance.

-We illustrate the full results in \Cref{fig:newsvendor_normal} and \Cref{fig:newsvendor_exponential} with two different DGPs to evaluate different models under different policies varying sample size $n$.
-In general, the closer one evaluation criterion is to the zero, the better that evaluation criterion would be.
+We evaluate different decision rules based on evaluation procedures varying the sample size $n$ in Figures \ref{fig:newsvendor_normal} and \ref{fig:newsvendor_exponential}, each with a different DGP.
+In general, the closer an evaluation procedure is to zero, the better that evaluation criterion is considered to be.

-Across different instances, for existing approaches, it is clear to see that the empirical method would lead to consistent optimistic bias and the bootstrap and jackknife approaches can eliminate that part.
-And most of $K$-fold cross-validation would incur pessimistic bias, which matches the empirical observation in \cite{fushiki2011estimation}.
-When it comes to the comparison between OIC and these existing approaches, OIC can almost remove the optimistic bias.
-Although it is true that there are some cross-validation approaches that can outperform OIC in some instances (e.g. \Cref{fig:newsvendor_normal} $(o)$ and \Cref{fig:newsvendor_exponential} $(t)$), we can see from all instances from the two Figures that no method can outperform OIC.
+Across different instances, it is evident that EM consistently leads to an optimistic bias, while the bootstrap and jackknife approaches can eliminate this bias.
+Additionally, most $K$-fold cross-validation methods tend to incur a pessimistic bias, which aligns with the empirical observation reported in \cite{fushiki2011estimation}.
+OIC usually performs well when compared with other evaluation approaches.
+Although some cross-validation approaches may outperform OIC in some instances (e.g. 5-CV in \Cref{fig:newsvendor_normal} $(o)$ and \Cref{fig:newsvendor_exponential} $(t)$), based on results in all instances from the two Figures, no method can uniformly outperform OIC.

-We also report the decision selection quality under different DGPs.
-Intuitively, when the underlying true distribution is fully parametric, the corresponding well-specified ETO approach would dominate others \citep{elmachtoub2023estimatethenoptimize} but it is not clear whether SAA or the corresponding parametric approach would be better under mis-specified case.
-And we do not know how the decision selected by different criterion (including EM, OIC, $K$-fold CV) would behave.
-We run the same experiment and compare the performance of four models per instance.
-For each evaluation criterion (e.g. true, empirical costs, OIC costs, costs computed via 5-CV, 10-CV), we choose the one from the four models with smallest cost given the associate criterion.
-In \Cref{tab:nv-decision-quality}, we find the decision selection given by OIC almost matches the best that we can achieve (close to the true performance) under these four DGPs and strictly dominates the performance of the EM approach.